AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 Reach out to your [!DNL Salesforce Account Executive] to subscribe to the [!DNL Salesforce Marketing Cloud Account Engagement] product if you do not have it already.

-#### Create custom field within [!DNL Salesforce Marketing Cloud] {#prerequisites-custom-field}
+#### Create attribute within [!DNL Salesforce Marketing Cloud] {#prerequisites-attribute}

-When activating segments, Platform uses the value you specify in the **[!UICONTROL Mapping ID]** field for each activated segment, in the **[Segment schedule](#schedule-segment-export-example)** step, to update segment status within [!DNL Salesforce Marketing Cloud].
-Refer to the Adobe Experience Platform documentation for [Segment Membership Details schema field group](/help/xdm/field-groups/profile/segmentation.md) if you need guidance on segment statuses.
+When activating segments to the [!DNL (API) Salesforce Marketing Cloud] destination, you must input a value in the **[!UICONTROL Mapping ID]** field for each activated segment, in the **[Segment schedule](#schedule-segment-export-example)** step.

+[!DNL Salesforce] requires this value to correctly read and interpret segments coming in from Experience Platform and to update their segment status within [!DNL Salesforce Marketing Cloud].
+Refer to the Experience Platform documentation for [Segment Membership Details schema field group](/help/xdm/field-groups/profile/segmentation.md) if you need guidance on segment statuses.

-For each segment to be activated within Platform you will need a custom field of the type `Text` using the [!DNL Salesforce Marketing Cloud] [!DNL Contact Builder].
-Fields to be created for the [!DNL (API) Salesforce Marketing Cloud] destination field should be under the *`[!DNL Email Demographics system attribute-set]`*.
-You can define the field character length of any size between 254 - 4000 characters according to your business requirement.
+For each segment that you activate from Platform to [!DNL Salesforce Marketing Cloud], you need to create an attribute of the type `Text` within [!DNL Salesforce].
+Use the [!DNL Salesforce Marketing Cloud] [!DNL Contact Builder] to create attributes.
+The attribute field names are used for the [!DNL (API) Salesforce Marketing Cloud] destination field and should be created under the `[!DNL Email Demographics system attribute-set]`.
+You can define the field character with a maximum of 4000 characters, according to your business requirement.
+See the [!DNL Salesforce Marketing Cloud] [Data Extensions Data Types](https://help.salesforce.com/s/articleView?id=sf.mc_es_data_extension_data_types.htm&type=5) documentation page for additional information on attribute types.

+Refer to the [!DNL Salesforce Marketing Cloud] documentation to [create attributes](https://help.salesforce.com/s/articleView?id=mc_cab_create_an_attribute.htm&type=5&language=en_US) if you need guidance on creating attributes.

 An example of the data designer screen in [!DNL Salesforce Marketing Cloud], into which you will add the attribute is shown below:
 ![Salesforce Marketing Cloud UI data designer.](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/salesforce-data-designer.png)